 7.45 The site layout and design meet the 25-degree test and 45-degree test ensuring no adverse effects are felt by neighbouring properties with regards daylight and sunlight.
-The separation distances between the proposed development and the properties to the rear on Uxbridge Road will be sited a sufficient distance off the side elevation of unit 2.
+The separation distances between the proposed development and the properties to the rear on Uxbridge Road will be sited a sufficient distance off the development.
+The removal of the basements and reduction in the number of units has improved the relationship with neighbouring dwellings to result in a favourable scheme.

 - 7.46 The proposed design and floor layouts have been set to protect privacy between residents and adjacent buildings.
 The London Plan Housing SPG highlights that planning guidance for privacy has been concerned with achieving visual separation between dwellings by setting a minimum distance of 18 - 21m. - 7.47 As detailed earlier, the scale, massing and prominence of the development is reduced, favouring the amenities of local residents by preventing an overbearing impact, a loss of light, or overshadowing. - 7.48 In terms of privacy, the development would be sufficiently distant from all neighbouring properties as to prevent overlooking or a loss of privacy.
-As such, there would be no material overlooking or loss of privacy. - 7.49 The development would provide a generous amount of internal and external space to provide the proposed occupiers with a sufficient level of residential amenity. - 7.50 Overall, the proposal would therefore accord with the NPPF, London Plan and Local Plan.
+As such, there would be no material overlooking or loss of privacy. - 7.49 The development would provide a generous amount of internal and external space to provide the proposed occupiers with a sufficient level of residential amenity. - 7.50 Overall, this amended proposal would therefore accord with the NPPF, London Plan and Local Plan.